 This bill establishes the Minnesota Victims of Crime Account within the special revenue fund, aimed at providing grants to crime victim service providers.
 The account will be funded through various sources, including increased fees and penalties, as well as transfers from the general fund.
-The bill outlines that the funds will be appropriated to the commissioner of public safety for the Office of Justice Programs, which will use the money to support direct services and advocacy for victims of sexual assault, domestic violence, and child abuse, among others.
-Additionally, it mandates that up to ten percent of the appropriation can be used for grant administration and requires annual reporting on the account's financial activities.
+The funds will be appropriated to the commissioner of public safety for the Office of Justice Programs, specifically to support direct services and advocacy for victims of sexual assault, domestic violence, and child abuse, among others.
+The bill mandates that services funded must cater to underserved communities and reflect the state's diversity.
+Additionally, it requires annual reporting on the account's financial activities.

 2nd Engrossment: 517.08